Shreya-0501/Scamazon/Architecture.md

 		- Add new Prod

 - **Add Items**:
-	- Fill the details of Prod table
+	- Fill the name of Prod

 ### Customer UI